Calvert Cliffs Nuclear Power Plant: Proposal to add a third reactor

 UniStar Nuclear Energy announced plans to build a unit of the Evolutionary Power Reactor (US-EPR variant) at Calvert Cliffs.
-UniStar Nuclear Energy, a Delaware limited liability company, was jointly owned by Constellation Energy (CEG) and Électricité de France (EDF), the European builder and supplier of nuclear power plants.
+UniStar Nuclear Energy, a Delaware limited liability company, was jointly owned by Constellation Energy (CEG) and Électricité de France (EDF), the French builder and supplier of nuclear power plants.
 The proposed unit was to produce approximately twice the energy of each individual existing unit.
 On July 13, 2007, UniStar Nuclear Energy filed a partial application to the Nuclear Regulatory Commission to review its plans to build a new nuclear power plant, Calvert Cliffs Nuclear Power Plant 3 (CCNPP 3) based on the AREVA US Evolutionary Power Reactor (US-EPR), Generation III+, four loop pressurized water reactor.

 The third reactor was intended to address a need for more baseload power generation in the Mid-Atlantic region.
 The unit proposed to be located south of the existing units 1 and 2, set back from the shoreline.
 Although only a single unit, its power plant footprint was almost twice the size of the existing units together.
 It was to have a closed-loop cooling system using a single hybrid mechanical draft cooling tower, incorporating plume abatement for no visible water vapor plume from the tower.
 Units 1 and 2 use an open-cycle heat dissipation system without cooling towers.
 The cooling tower of the Unit 3 reactor was to release two thirds of its waste heat to the atmosphere.
 The proposed EPR design was a saturated steam plant with one high-pressure turbine in tandem with three low-pressure turbines and a main generator design similar to Unit 1 and 2.
 Alstom was to supply the main steam turbine and main generator.

 On November 13, 2007, UniStar Nuclear Energy filed an application for a certificate of public convenience and necessity with the Maryland Public Service Commission for authority to construct CCNPP 3.
 This application is being considered in Case Number 9127.